Edward Elric: Reception

-Vic Mignogna, who voices the character in the English dub, has received praise.
+Popularity

 Edward's character has been well received by manga readers; in each of the popularity polls made by Monthly Shōnen Gangan he has ranked first.
 Edward also won the Twenty-sixth Annual Animage Readers' Poll, Anime Grand Prix, in the "Favorite Male Character"; Romi Park, who voices Edward in Japanese, won in the "Favorite Seiyu" category.
 Edward maintained a high place in the next year's poll in the same category.
 In the July 2009 issue of Newtype, Edward ranked at the top of the survey Male Character Rankings.
 In the August 2009 issue his rank changed to fourth.
 In a Newtype poll from March 2010, Edward was voted as the fourth most popular male anime character from the 2000s.
 In the Anime Awards 2006 from About.com, Edward won in the category "Best Lead Character – Male".
 He was also seventh in IGN's 2009 Top 25 Anime Characters of All Time with writer Chris Mackenzie saying, "[Edward] and his kid brother Al make one of the best action-comedy teams in recent memory".
 In 2014, IGN ranked him as the eighth greatest anime character of all time, saying that "In Edward we had a character who was truly multidimensional.
 He could be comedic and pull off wild takes and sight gags.
 He could be placed in the most tragic circumstances and portray the deepest kind of sadness.
 He could be a complete badass, but he could also be the nicest guy on the planet."
 Several pieces of merchandise have been released in Edward's likeness, including plush toys, action figures, and key-chains.
 Vic Mignogna, who performs the voice of Edward in the English dub, was the winner in American Anime Awards in the category "Best Actor" for voicing Edward.
 In a poll by Anime News Network, he was voted as the 5th best "guy".